 Selection of Winners: A university-wide committee appointed by the Dean of the UF International Center will select the winners for each of the awards.
 Consideration will be given to the following factors by the award committee:

-–Faculty nominations made by department chairs, endorsed by the dean, and reviewed by an awards committee within each college prior to submission to the UF International Center; staff nominations submitted by any member of the campus community.
+- Faculty nominations made by department chairs, endorsed by the dean, and reviewed by an awards committee within each college prior to submission to the UF International Center; staff nominations may be submitted by any member of the campus community.
 Staff nominations are directly submitted by the nominator.

-–The nomination, in each case, should be based primarily on a memo of no more than three pages describing the international accomplishments of the faculty or staff member and the impact of those accomplishments on students, international partners, university stakeholders, and/or the nominee’s discipline.
+- The nomination, in each case, should be based primarily on a statement of no more than three pages describing the international accomplishments of the faculty or staff member and the impact of those accomplishments on students, international partners, university stakeholders, and/or the nominee’s discipline.

-–The awards committee will look for excellence in international contributions in the context of at least two of the following factors (one in the case of the staff award):
+- The awards committee will look for excellence in international contributions in the context of at least two of the following factors:

 Research: The extent to which the faculty or staff member’s research made a significant contribution to his/her discipline through the creation or discovery of new knowledge and how that work involved international activities.

 Teaching: The extent to which the faculty or staff member’s teaching increased student awareness of international issues and involved them in academic activities abroad.
 Also, the committee will review the extent to which courses with international content (including study abroad courses) were developed and how that affected the curriculum.

 Service: The extent to which the international activities cited in the nomination raised UF’s profile as a globally-engaged university, the benefits derived from them, and documented evidence of such.
 Significant roles in advising, mentoring, and similar service activities are included in this category as well, especially for those individuals in staff ranks.